MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Reset-AppSharedPackageContainer.md

 PS C:\> Reset-AppSharedPackageContainer -Name ContosoTestContainer
 ```

-This command destroys all the application data of the shared package container ContosoTestContainer
+This command clears all the application data of the shared package container ContosoTestContainer.

 ## PARAMETERS